Redslaya/ARCore/ARCoreTutorial.md

 Next, use the search bar above your project directory hierarchy to find the ARCore Device.
 Drag this into your scene, and then delete the main camera.

+Once you have added the ARCore Device to the scene, you need to set the proper configuration for the device. to do so, go to `Assets -> prefabs` and drag `AugmentedImagesSessionConfig` into the Device Session variable in ARCore Device.

 ![ARCore Device](/assets/arcoreDevice.png)

 ### Add Example Controller